uksystems/uksystems.github.io/index.md

 participants are very welcome, and we particularly hope to receive submissions from Ph.D. students and early career researchers.

+**_DEADLINE EXTENDED!_ By popular request, the submission deadline has been extended to 23:59 Saturday February 17th.
+Please do consider submitting via <https://hotcrp.sysws.org.uk/>!**

 So-- if you have an interest in systems research [please do consider submitting](https://hotcrp.sysws.org.uk/)!